myrrlyn/apocrypha.es/priv/archive/1uyeid.md

 > *whether you were grey skinned or not or whether you worshipped the Divines*
 > *or the Temple.
 I knew something special had been and was now vanished.*
 > *Because, for one day, one beautiful moment in Mournhold’s sordid history, we*
-> *weren’t Dunmer, Imperials, Nords or whatever...we were just brothers and*
+> *weren’t Dunmer, Imperials, Nords or whatever… we were just brothers and*
 > *sisters.
 Just the people of Morrowind."*

 It was a very long time ere the sack was completed- this was, according to